YizhuoZhai/LLVMCookBook/README.md

 # LLVMCookBook
-This project will work throughout the example inside "LLVM CookBook", which write a frontend and optimizer for a TOY language.
+This project will work throughout the example inside "LLVM CookBook", which write a frontend for a TOY language and then the optimizer, backend.
+Newer versions of LLVM are released since the book published, the difference will be explained as "Version Updates Notes".
+While the errata will also be explained as "Book Errata"
 ## Requirements
 - LLVM 7.0.0
 - clang 7.0.0